dsl2022/llm-api-agent/README.md

 # llm-api-endpoints-agents

 ## Overview
-`llm-api-endpoints-agents` is a Node.js package designed for interacting with AI API endpoints.
-It simplifies sending requests and processing responses from AI models, particularly those related to language learning models (LLM).
+`llm-api-endpoints-agents` is a Node.js package designed for using gpt to automatically select the right api endpoint based on human language prompt.
+It simplifies sending requests and processing responses from human language request, targeting users who want to build applications that will send https request based on human language.
+Note: currently only works with English.

 ## Installation
 To install the package, run the following command in your Node.js project: